pitch control in singing

 Thus, humans have a number of strategies for controlling pitch:

 Not surprisingly, speakers and singers are interested in optimal combinations of these strategies for pitch control.
-Let's compare muscle activation plots (of the thyroarytenoid muscle and cricothyroid muscle) from a non-singer and a trained singer (see Fifure 1).
+Let's compare muscle activation plots (of the thyroarytenoid muscle and cricothyroid muscle) from a non-singer and a trained singer (Fig 1).

 Interestingly, the graphs are quite similar.
 Both the trained and the untrained vocalist tended to use the TA and CT muscles equally, as seen by the dashed diagonal lines running at 45-degree angles through the graphs.